MicrosoftDocs/customer-voice/fp-docs/choose-environment.md

 > [!NOTE]
 > - If you have organizations for Dynamics 365 Sales, Customer Service, Marketing, and Talent, Forms Pro entities are already installed in these organizations.
 > - A default environment is based on Common Data Service.
 Before planning a large scale deployment, see [service protection API limits](https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits).
-To learn more about the default environment, see [The default environment](https://docs.microsoft.com/power-platform/admin/environments-overview#the-default-environment).
+To learn more about the default environment, see [default environment](https://docs.microsoft.com/power-platform/admin/environments-overview#the-default-environment).

 ## Privileges required